dqube/angular-clean-architecture-workshop/playbook/new-application.md

 ## CLI Command

+> The Nx CLI Is a tool that contains a set of generators.
+Each generator or schematic contains templates that generate code, applications, services, or other things in the workspace.
+Use the generators to quickly scaffold your application and libraries for the workspace.

-Use the following command to create a new application in your workspace.
+Use the following command to create a new application project in your workspace.

  - The application name is *dashboard*.